 EstuaryWatch is celebrated its tenth anniversary in 2017.
 EstuaryWatch has grown from a pilot program with volunteers monitoring four estuaries along the Great Ocean Road in the Corangamite Cacthment Management Authority (CMA) region, to now operating in three CMA regions along Victoria’s coastal fringe and at Melbourne Water.

-Congratulations to the program's volunteers who have contributed 6335 observations from estuaries across Victoria.The work that EstuaryWatch Coordinators and volunteers conduct is invaluable to the management of estuaries in Victoria.
+Congratulations to the program's volunteers who have contributed many hours to the monitoring of estuaries across Victoria.The work that EstuaryWatch Coordinators and volunteers conduct is invaluable to the management of estuaries in Victoria.
 Estuary managers rely on EstuaryWatch groups to be their eyes on the ground.
 They provide early warning for events such as algae blooms, flood, estuary mouth closures and openings and low pH events.